BODIES – THEIR STRUCTURE AND ACTIVITIES

 This article is an introduction to the large subject of living beings – how they are made and how they function.

 1. A DNA configuration.
 This is the way souls describe human and other bodies.
 All bodies contain deoxyribose nucleic acid or DNA.
 This substance is a blueprint for their appearance and functioning.
-From this, souls are able to construct the bodies.

 2. A complex, self-regenerating and self-healing system with a fractal design.
-This is quite special and unlike the design of anything man-made at this time.
+This is quite special design and unlike the design of anything man-made at this time.
 For details, read Fractals.

 3. All bodies contain souls that build and operate all of the body systems.
 The main soul, also called the entity soul, enters a body within two days of conception.
-It then attracts and helps bring in other souls.
+It then attracts and helps bring in many other souls.

+I am told that each human body contains about 100 trillion souls.
 The souls help construct the body inside the mother, and operate all the body systems.
 They are essential for life.

 Pregnancy.
 The souls are the reason why a developing baby inside its mother is not just “a hunk of flesh”.

 Also, a developing baby inside its mother is a foreign body in relation to the mother.
 The baby is never part of the mother.
 Technically, it does not belong to her.
 It just lives inside her for a short time.
-These are reasons to ban abortions that are not taught much.

 TYPES OF BODIES

 Course and fine matter bodies.
 All bodies are physical, but some are more dense than others.
+I am told there are two main types of bodies:

 Fine matter bodies.
 These are made of matter that has a lower density of matter.
 Most people cannot see these bodies, but they are real.
 Elves, souls and angels are examples of them.
 This topic is discussed in detail later in this article.